How to Build a Great Gingerbread House

 We would love for you to be a part of the Gingerbread House Extravaganza!
 With YouTube instructional videos and detailed builder information sites at your fingertips, it’s never been easier to discover the secret to building an awesome gingerbread house.
 First, we’ve got a few time-tested tips we want to share with you:

 - Fill out our Gingerbread “Builder’s Permit.”
-You can complete this online now, or download the 2016 Gingerbread “Builders Permit” and submit it later.
+You can complete this online now, or download the 2017 Gingerbread Builder’s Application and email it to email@example.com.

 - Download our time-tested Gingerbread Long-Lasting House Recipe and Icing (pdf format).

 - Start our with a firm plan for what you want to build, but be open to where your imagination takes you!